What to Know About Running While Pregnant

 • Avoid strains and injuries by staying on flat, even terrain, and wearing good running shoes.
 They should fit your feet correctly and give you lots of ankle support.

-• Try and time your runs so that you’re not out in the sun at the hottest times of the day.
+• Try to time your runs so that you’re not out in the sun at the hottest times of the day to avoid overheating.
+[6]

 • Shorten your distances and bring your pace down a little.